&Beyond Benguerra Island Lodge

 The Bazaruto Archipelago is warm and sunny year round with temperatures averaging 25° C in the winter months (May – August) and over 30° C in the summer months (December - March).
 Rain is possible from November to March, usually in short bursts.
 The sea temperature varies with the seasons and currents, and ranges between 22° C and 32° C.

-Benguerra Lodge is an unassuming lodge on an unspoiled island off the coast of Mozambique, providing rustic luxury and charm with the superb service from &Beyond.
+Benguerra Lodge is an unassuming lodge on an unspoilt island off the coast of Mozambique, providing rustic luxury and charm with the superb service from &Beyond.
 Accommodation comprises ten casinhas, two cabanas, one exclusive 3 bedroom villa.

 Benguerra is the second largest island in the Bazaruto Archipelago, which broke away from the mainland thousands of years ago.
 The island is approximately 11km long by 5.5 km wide, and lies 14km offshore.
 It is famous for its unspoiled white beaches, remarkable dive sites and excellent fishing (subject to a strict “catch & release” policy).

-Some of the best scuba diving and snorkeling in the world is available off Benguerra’s shores with the surrounding coral reefs rich in sea life.
+Some of the best scuba diving and snorkelling in the world is available off Benguerra’s shores with the surrounding coral reefs rich in sea life.
 The archipelago is one of the last remaining habitats of the endangered Dugong.
 A pale, voluptuous sea mammal fabled to have made bygone mariners believe in mermaids.

 Inland, Benguerra Island comprises forest, savannah, freshwater lakes and wetland eco-systems that sustain a diverse population of fauna and flora.
 Fresh water crocodiles can be found in the three lakes, bearing testimony to the island’s mainland past.
 The island, which is home to approximately 140 bird species, was declared a National Park in 1971.